 I grew up in the northeast where we use furnaces and hot water baseboard heating systems.
 I've also put radiant heat into floors using copper in my Portsmouth house and electric wiring in my Hampton, NH condo.
 In Arizona I had to learn about heat pumps and was glad to watch everything during our recent HVAC installation of a new Trane system.

-This series of articles chronicles one very busy day where 2 installers from Day and Night Air out of Phoenix, AZ successfully completed the installation of a split heat pump, with temperatures reaching 110º Fahrenheit.
+This series of articles chronicles one very busy day where 2 installers from a Phoenix, AZ company successfully completed the installation of a split heat pump. , with temperatures reaching 110º Fahrenheit.
 The articles will cover:

 - Anatomy of a central air conditioner showing the location of all the components, and how they're connected to form a closed loop that the refrigerant flows through.